I was born in Barking and brought up in Chadwell Heath in Essex.

 I am keen to use my experience in business and finance to promote local businesses and am also determined to protect our beautiful landscape and environment.

-I live in Sawbridgeworth and am thrilled to represent the great people of Hertford, Bishop’s Stortford, Ware, Sawbridgeworth, and our villages.
+I have a property in Sawbridgeworth and am thrilled to represent the great people of Hertford, Bishop’s Stortford, Ware, Sawbridgeworth, and our villages.